SasiDhanya/Registration_Form1/README.md

 # Registration Application Form
 * The Spring Boot Registration Application Form is a web-based registration form that allows users to insert, view, update, and delete registration records.
-It provides a user-friendly interface for managing registration information
+It provides a user-friendly interface for managing registration information.

 # Table of Contents
 * Features